Grand National Films Inc.

-Grand National Films, Inc (or Grand National Pictures, Grand National Productions and Grand National Film Distributing Co.) was an American Poverty Row motion picture production-distribution company in operation from 1936 to 1939.
+Grand National Films, Inc (or Grand National Pictures, Grand National Productions and Grand National Film Distributing Co.) was an American independent motion picture production-distribution company in operation from 1936 to 1939.
 The company had no relation to the British Grand National Pictures (although the British firm used the American company's logo).

 History and releases

 Edward L. Alperson, a film exchange manager, founded Grand National in 1936 on the basis of First Division Pictures, of which he was on the board of directors.
-What United Artists was to major independent producers, First Division was to low-budget producers: a convenient releasing outlet for individual pictures, and successful within its own market.
+What United Artists was to major independent producers, Harry F. Thomas's First Division was to low-budget producers: a convenient releasing outlet for individual pictures, and successful within its own market.
+Its feature-length releases, usually produced by Mayfair Pictures, Willis Kent, or Bernard B. Ray, were split between westerns, mysteries, "problem" melodramas, and action fare.
+First Division was also the original distributor of The March of Time, short-subject documentaries that were well received during their first year of production (1935); RKO took over the series after four installments.

-In April 1936 Alperson took over First Division's film exchanges, existing product line, and contracts, the company now functioning as Grand National Film Distributing Company.
-By the summer, he had begun development of a California-based production entity, Grand National Productions, at the Educational Pictures studios, to create future product.
+In April 1936, Alperson took over First Division's film exchanges, existing product line, and contracts.
+The First Division name had become associated with low-budget productions, so Alperson renamed the company Grand National Film Distributing Company, aiming to release higher-grade features for independent theaters, just like fellow upstart Republic Pictures.
+By the summer, he had begun development of a California-based production entity, Grand National Productions, sharing the production facilities of comedy-shorts company Educational Pictures.
 By October, he had his first original films ready for release.
-Alperson dreamed up the studio's logo, a futuristic clock tower, with an idea to advertise "it's time to see a Grand National release."
+Alperson created the studio's logo, a futuristic clock tower, with an idea to advertise "it's time to see a Grand National picture."

 Producer Edward Finney, releasing through Grand National, gave the new company its first star attraction: singing cowboy Tex Ritter.
-The studio went on to produce other Westerns that featured singing cowboy Tex Fletcher and then singing cowgirl Dorothy Page, and made a series of mysteries with silent-screen star Rod LaRocque as the popular fiction and radio character The Shadow.
+The studio went on to produce other Westerns with established action star Ken Maynard, and two brief series with newcomers: singing cowboy Tex Fletcher and singing cowgirl Dorothy Page.
 Apart from westerns, its most consistent talent may have been comedy director Charles Lamont.
 Producer George Hirliman made a few features in a two-color process that he labeled "Hirlicolor", similar to Cinecolor.
 Hirliman also produced a four-film series starring his wife Eleanor Hunt and Conrad Nagel as federal agents Reynolds and O'Connor.
+Silent-era star Rod LaRocque appeared on a number of mystery films as the popular fiction and radio character The Shadow.
+Producer Franklyn Warner made four well-received features for Grand National (as "Fine Arts Pictures") in 1938-39.